 About 7 years later, Keith started playing music with Ian McArdle, now a lifelong friend, exploring diverse musical styles, from Bulgarian Folk Music, to Avant Garde Jazz, with most styles between.
 Keith followed in Ian’s footsteps doing the Diploma in Light Music at Sandown College of Performing Arts in Liverpool, part time, as no funding was available.
 During his first year Keith joined the local band “The Brasshoppers” – the association continues to this day!

-Keith has played on the same bill as with a variety of musicians, including The La’s, OMD, Jules Holland, Bo Diddley, Arturo Sandoval, Rico Rodriguez, Clark Terry, Bob Stewart, Howard Johnson …..
+Keith has played with a variety of musicians including The La’s, OMD, Jules Holland, Bo Diddley, Arturo Sandoval, Rico Rodriguez, Clark Terry, Bob Stewart, and Howard Johnson …

 And yes, he has played on that stage in Blackpool………………..